 Simple, delicious, fantastic, and slightly addictive!

 We love this tofu and bok choy stir-fry with coconut rice.
-It would also be delicious with rice noodles or quinoa.
+It would also be delicious with white rice, brown rice, noodles or quinoa.

 Similar Recipes You Might Enjoy